|Country Number (54?)||1980||SECOND WAVE|

 And have a look at this music video clip from Italy – especially the last minute…

-(Grateful thanks are due to Gabriella for providing the screen-grabs and clippings)
+(Grateful thanks are due to Gabriella and Antonio Iona for providing the screen-grabs, clippings and translations)

 Italy in Doctor Who